 In order to access your reports online you may be required to sign up for a pay monthly access scheme.
 These are really not necessary and thankfully most come with a free trial that allows you to sign up, obtain your credit report and then cancel before any money is debited from your account.

-If this sounds like too much effort (or you're one of the many who often forget to cancel subscriptions after a free trial), you can purchase a summarised report comprising data from all three agencies from CheckMyFile.com; this does come at a costs but is much cheaper than any of the pay monthly plans offered by credit reference agencies.
+If this sounds like too much effort (or you're one of the many who often forget to cancel subscriptions after a free trial), you can purchase a summarised report comprising data from all three agencies from CheckMyFile.com; this does come at a cost but is much cheaper than any of the pay monthly plans offered by credit reference agencies.

 Once you have obtained your credit report you should carefully check that all of your details are listed correctly focusing on both your current and past debts, repayment history and personal details (as these too impact your credit score).